Bistability of optical properties of cesium vapor due to collective interaction of alignment and orientation under strong spin exchange conditions: Results

+and the difference between the parameters of the left and right branches calculated separately lies within the margin of error.
+We see that when accounting for the zero offset, the width asymmetry completely disappears within the error limits.
+Since the decomposition of the signal into symmetric and antisymmetric contours with widths $\Gamma_{S}$ and $\Gamma_{A}$ is the basis of the proposed model, such symmetry, in our opinion, further confirms this model.

+This, however, is not entirely true for the hysteresis H. The asymmetry of the slope of the two branches of the inverse hysteresis is greater than the error (more details are given in Appendix~\hyperref[appendix:B]{B}).
+When processing the data in Fig.~\ref{fig3}, it was also found that the dependence of the widths $\Gamma_{S}$ and $\Gamma_{A}$ on the scanning direction of the $B_x$ field was absent within the error limits, but the position of the hysteresis loop could shift significantly depending on the ellipticity (see Fig.~\ref{fig3}(b)).
+This could be due to a number of factors, including the presence of the $B_y$ field ($2-3$~nT), the presence of a residual uncompensated $B_z$ field, and the influence of light shift.
+Unfortunately, complete suppression of these factors requires experimental techniques significantly superior to ours.

-The results of processing the data presented in Fig.~\ref{fig2} are shown in Fig.~\ref{fig3} and Fig.~\ref{fig4}.
-Fig.~\ref{fig3}(a),(b) show the widths and amplitudes of both contours - symmetric (the alignment signal) and antisymmetric (the orientation signal).
-The widths increase linearly with the power of the circular component $P_{\tt{C\,in}}=P_{\tt{in}}\sin{|2\chi|}$; the broadening coefficients are close and amount to (5.25~$\pm$~0.2)~nT/$^\circ$ and (4.55~$\pm$~0.09)~nT/$^\circ$, respectively.
-The factors contributing to the broadening of the resonances are two-fold: firstly, the broadening due to the pump circular light component, which is equal to $P_{\tt{C\,in}} k_{\tt{LB}}$, where for our conditions $k_{\tt{LB}} = (30~\pm~3)$~nT/mW (measured at $|\chi| \approx$ 4$5^\circ$); secondly, the broadening due to the SERF mode destruction in the presence of a magnetic field $\bf{B}$.
-Its value in the first order is $k_{\tt{SERF}} |\bf{B}|$, where for our conditions $k_{\tt{SERF}} \approx$ 0.3~nT/nT \cite{Happer_Tam_1977, Petrenko_Vershovskii_2025}.
-When ellipticity appears, the field $\bf{B}$ arises due to the light shift.
-The latter is equal to $k_{\tt{LS}} P_{\tt{C\,in}}$, where $k_{\tt{LS}} = $ (90~$\pm$~5)~nT/mW (measured at $|\chi| \approx$ 4$5^\circ$).
-For $P_{\tt{in}} \approx $ 2~mW and $|\chi| \le 1^{\circ}$, the estimate of the total broadening gives 4.0~nT/$^\circ$, which matches the data in Fig.~\ref{fig3}(a) closely.
+The factors contributing to the broadening of the resonances are two-fold: firstly, the broadening due to the pump circular light component, and secondly, the broadening due to the SERF mode destruction in the presence of a magnetic field $\bf{B}$ which arises due to the light shift at non-zero ellipticity.
+For $P_{\text{in}} \approx $ 2~mW and $|\chi| \le 1^{\circ}$, the total broadening is estimated as 4.0~nT/$^\circ$, which matches the data in Fig.~\ref{fig4}(a) closely (for details see Appendix~\hyperref[appendix:C]{C}).

-The amplitude of the antisymmetric contour is proportional to $P_{\tt{C\,in}}$, and the amplitude of the symmetric contour is proportional to the intensity of the linear component, which in this experiment changes by no more than $2\%$.
-From Fig.~\ref{fig3}(a),(b) it follows that both the orientation and alignment are in the SERF mode (since the resonances are characterized by widths of $8-16$~nT at $T_c$ > 14$0^\circ$), and they coexist in the cell volume.
+The amplitude of the antisymmetric contour is proportional to $P_{\text{C\,in}}$, and the amplitude of the symmetric contour is proportional to the intensity of the linear component, which in this experiment changes by no more than $2\%$.